RenzoBenemerito/RenzoBenemerito-github.io/_posts/2020-01-26-Twice-Face-Recognition.md

 2. Let's say you want to add another person to the list of people you want to recognize.
 Then, you will need to retrain the whole network.

 By learning a similarity function, we are able to solve the two problems above.
 Now, in order to learn this similarity function, a Siamese Network is used.
 This network is composed of two (although it may be composed of 3 depending on your methodology for training the network) identical networks with the same weights as shown in the image above.
-These networks generate feature maps or embeddings or encodings, depending on what you want to call them, which will differentiate between the inputs by computing their distance with each other.
+These networks generate feature maps or embeddings or encodings, depending on what you want to call them, which will differentiate between the inputs by computing the distance between them.
 Ideally, similar inputs should have a small distance between them and different inputs should have a large distance.

 ![Training a Siamese Network](/images/post-2-3.png)